 3 Add pumpkin purée, rum, then refrigerate: Add the pumpkin purée and the rum.
 Refrigerate the mixture, stirring occasionally, until it thickens enough to form mounds.

 4 Beat egg whites and fold into filling mixture: In an electric mixer, beat the egg whites and granulated sugar until the form stiff peaks.
 Stir a few spoonfuls of the egg whites into the pumpkin mixture, then fold in the remaining whites.

-(If you are concerned about eating raw egg whites, use egg white substitute, dried egg whites, that you can find in the grocery store.)
+(If you are concerned about eating raw egg whites, use pasteurized egg whites, an egg white substitute, or dried egg whites, that you can find in the grocery store.)

 5 Pour the filling into the cooled crust.
 Refrigerate for several hours.
 Refrigerate the pie for several hours for the gelatin to set.